 What Bounce Rate Does NOT Measure

-Bounce rate does not measure whether a visitor read your content, how long they spent on the page, or whether they found what they were looking for.
-A visitor who spends 8 minutes reading a blog post and then closes the tab is counted as a bounce — even though they got exactly what they came for.
+Bounce rate doesn’t tell you whether a visitor read your content, how long they stayed, or whether they found what they were looking for.
+Someone who spends 8 minutes reading a blog post and then closes the tab counts as a bounce — even though they got exactly what they came for.

-This is why a 90% bounce rate on a blog post is not necessarily a problem.
-The visitor came to read the article.
+That’s why a 90% bounce rate on a blog post isn’t necessarily a problem.
+The visitor came to read an article.
 They read it.
-Mission accomplished.
+Done.

 What Is Exit Rate?